HeliumAce/cat-breed-explorer/tasks/tasks-prd-supabase-to-vercel-migration.md

 - [x] A.4 Added async loading parameter to Google Maps API to resolve console warnings
 - [x] A.5 Cleaned up console logging for production readiness
 - [x] A.6 Resolved .env vs .env.local issue with vercel dev environment variable reading
+- [x] A.7 Implemented comprehensive rate limiting system with in-memory tracking and proper HTTP headers
+- [x] A.8 Cleaned up all Supabase dependencies and integration files (package.json and src/integrations/)
+- [x] A.9 Deleted all Supabase Edge Functions and configuration files (entire supabase/ directory)

 ## Current Status Summary